What Is Medical Billing?

 What Is Medical Billing Software?

 As noted in a recent report from Huffington Post, medical billing serves as a bridge between a healthcare provider and the patient’s medical insurance company.
-Using software instead of trying to manage most or all of the details by hand with paper documents drastically speeds up the entire process.
+Using software instead of trying to manage most or all of the details by hand with paper documents drastically speeds up the entire medical billing process.

 The main features in medical billing software that you should be familiar with include claims processing, in which the system validates each claim and the codes it uses before actually sending them out, so you can correct any typographical or coding errors first.
 Software used in medical billing also must include the ability to verify a patient’s eligibility and insurance status.